 A pupil's home address will be regarded as the address of the parents or guardians with parental responsibility with whom the child normally lives.
 This will not usually include grandparents, aunts or uncles.
 Where a child spends time with parents at more than one address, the address used to allocate a school place will be the one at which the pupil is ordinarily resident and where the child spends the majority of the school week (Mondays to Fridays) including nights.
-If there is any query on the home address this will be checked against official documentation e.g. council tax bill, a recent utility bill (gas, electricity or water) or family tax credit information
+If a child lives at two addresses equally then parents/carers should make one joint application naming one address.
+If there is any query on the home address this will be checked against official documentation e.g., council tax bill, a recent utility bill (gas, electricity or water) or family tax credit information